Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 9. Factory Reset

-There can be instances when you have tried everything and the problem is still not resolved, even after doing a complete reset to factory settings.
-If this happens to you, the issue may not be with the settings on your computer or the operating system you’re using.
+There may be times during which you’ve tried every option and the issue is still not fixed, including a factory reset.
+If this occurs to you, the problem may not be related to your device’s settings or the system software you’re running.

-Problems with mobile data can occasionally be traced back to a malfunctioning piece of hardware.
+Difficulties with mobile data may sometimes be directly traced to faulty hardware.

 [FIXED] No Internet (2G/3G/4G/LTE) or slow internet